Applying to the EMBody Lab: FAQ

 Some work in psychology research is of the less "glamorous" type (e.g., data entry), while other work is often more desired (e.g., screening and running participants).
 Different types of work work will be split equitably across students, and as much as possible, activities will be assigned to match student interests and goals.
 Students who stay in the EMBody Lab for multiple semesters will have the chance to deepen and diversify their training experiences as their interests evolve.

 Psychology research would get nowhere without undergraduates!
 The EMBody Lab commits to mentoring undergraduates in return for their work.
-We will provide consultation and practical support to help students define and achieve their professional goals.
+We will provide consultation and practical support to help students define and achieve their learning goals.

 Articulating lab values, and--importantly--finding better ways to act on them, will be a work in progress as the EMBody Lab grows.
 Students in the lab will have a meaningful role in shaping the philosophy and character of our group.
 In general, we won't view our research in a bubble apart from the social context in which it occurs.
 Rather, we will consider pressing social, ethical, and professional issues as inseparable from the content and conduct of science.
 Ultimately, this lab will uphold the dignity of people, including its members, its research participants, and the public, who may be affected by our findings.